Folklore: Sense of Place, Appalachian Studies, Transnational Migration

-Debra Lattanzi Shutika is a folklorist specializing in transnational migration, Space, Place and Locality studies, and Latino folklore.
+Debra Lattanzi Shutika is a folklorist specializing in transnational migration, sense of place and Appalachian studies.
 She received a Ph.D and M.A. in Folklore and Folklife from the University of Pennsylvania in 2001 and 1999 respectively, and an M.A. in American Literature from GMU in 1993.
-She teaches courses on ethnicity and migration, American and Latino folklore, sense of place, bodylore and Appalachian folklore.
+She teaches digital storytelling, Appalachian folklore American and Latino folklore, sense of place, and bodylore.
 She is author of Beyond the Borderlands: Migration and Belonging in the United States and Mexico (2011, University of California Press), winner of the 2012 Chicago Folklore Prize.
-Her current research is an ethnographic study of immigrant-citizen relations in three communities in the United States and Mexico.
+She is the director of the Mason-Library of Congress Field School for Cultural Documentation.
+Her current research is an ethnographic study of the National Parks Service Summer in the Parks program in the 1960s.

 Young A. Jung, Emplacing Parenting: Migration and Belonging among Korean Gireogi Families (2014)